Introduction

 Purpose

-The primary aim of The European Board of Cardiothoracic Surgery (EBCTS) is to encourage common high standards and qualifications in cardiothoracic surgery in all European countries and beyond.
-This should potentially allow for the mutual recognition of these qualifications between European countries and elsewhere.
+The primary aim of The European Board of Cardiothoracic Surgery (EBCTS) is to encourage high standards and excellence in cardiothoracic surgery common to all European countries and beyond.
+This prepares the way for the mutual recognition of these qualifications between European countries and elsewhere.
+It is a way of surgeons demonstrating their knowledge and judgement to their peers, patients and hospitals through an objective, high quality assessment of their ability.

 Standards

-The standards are set to award certificates of the Board to surgeons who have attained levels of knowledge and proficiency that can be recognised as appropriate for early and established independent specialist practice in the generality of Cardiothoracic Surgery and sub-specialist areas.
+The standards are set to award certificates from the Board to surgeons who have attained the required standards and levels of knowledge, clinical judgement and proficiency that can be recognised as appropriate for their independent specialist practice in cardiothoracic surgery and sub-specialist areas such as critical care.

 The FEBCTS Examination - What to expect

-The Fellowship examination will assess all the Level One outcomes across the entire syllabus in addition to the Level Two outcomes within the General and chosen sub-specialty area (adult cardiac surgery; thoracic surgery; congenital cardiac surgery) of the syllabus.
-This examination will comprise of multiple structured vivas/oral examination with pairs of examiners.
+The Fellowship examination will assess all of the Level 1 outcomes across the entire syllabus in addition to the Level 2 syllabus outcomes in their chosen sub-specialty area (adult cardiac surgery and/or congenital cardiac surgery or critical care).
+This examination will comprise of multiple structured vivas/oral examinations with pairs of examiners over a period of 90 minutes.

-You can choose to take an examination in cardiac surgery, thoracic surgery or congenital surgery either alone or in combination.
+You can choose to take an examination in cardiac surgery or congenital surgery either alone or in combination.

 You will be tested on your knowledge, interpretation of investigations, management and judgement by pairs of examiners working together at a table.